Priya-ds-31/sql-datawareHouse-Project/README.md

 **Documentation**: Deliver well-structured data model documentation to assist business users and analytics teams in understanding and utilizing the system effectively.

+# License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.